-After they complete answering the questions.
-Have students break out in groups and discuss their answers.
+- After they complete answering the questions.
+Have students break out into groups and discuss their answers.
 Have them note if there are classmates who might feel the same way about certain issues and see how they handle negative issues in their lives.
-This activity will help them spot when they are having negative moments, and can help them curb their emotions and think positive thoughts.
+This activity will help them spot when they are having negative moments and can help them curb their emotions and think positive thoughts.

-- The Turn-it Around Attitude: Give students a piece of paper and ask them to fold it into thirds and label, “school”, “friends”, “family”, “home”, “self-image” and “activities” on both sides.
-Then ask the students what problems they are having for each category, and instruct them to take these issues and form a question in how to solve it.
+Give students a piece of paper and ask them to fold it into thirds and label, “school”, “friends”, “family”, “home”, “self-image,” and “activities” on both sides.
+Then ask the students what problems they are having for each category, and instruct them to take these issues and form a question on how to solve them.
 For example, “How can I get along with my brother?”
 Then, turn the attitude around by having students ask themselves the following questions:

 - How do I feel about this?

 - Do I enjoy having this problem or do I want it to be solved?

 - Have I been blaming other people for this problem?